-You should consider carefully the risks described below, together with all of the other information included in this report, and in our other filings with the SEC, before deciding whether to invest in or continue to hold our common stock.
+You should consider carefully the risks described below, together with all of the other information included in this Annual Report on Form 10-K, and in our other filings with the SEC, before deciding whether to invest in or continue to hold our common stock.
 The risks described below are all material risks currently known, expected or reasonably foreseeable by us.
-If any of these risks actually occurs, our business, financial condition, results of operations or cash flow could be seriously harmed.
+If any of these risks actually occur, our business, financial condition, results of operations or cash flow could be seriously harmed.
 This could cause the trading price of our common stock to decline, resulting in a loss of all or part of your investment.

-None of our independently developed products has been approved for sale, and we have a limited number of independent product candidates in clinical trials.
+None of our independently developed product candidates has been approved for sale, and we have a limited number of independently developed product candidates in clinical trials.
 If we do not develop commercially successful products, we may be forced to curtail or cease operations.

-All of our independent product candidates are either in research or development.
-We must conduct a substantial amount of additional research and development before any U.S. or foreign regulatory authority will approve any of our products.
-Limited data exist regarding the safety and efficacy of DNA vaccines or therapeutics compared with conventional vaccines or therapeutics.
-Results of our research and development activities may indicate that our potential products are unsafe or ineffective.
+All of our independently developed product candidates are either in research or development.
+We must conduct a substantial amount of additional research and development before any U.S. or foreign regulatory authority will approve any of our product candidates.
+Limited data exist regarding the efficacy of DNA vaccines or therapeutics compared with conventional vaccines or therapeutics.
+Results of our research and development activities may indicate that our product candidates are unsafe or ineffective.
 In this case, regulatory authorities will not approve them.

-For example, our independent product candidates currently in ongoing clinical evaluation include Allovectin-7, for which we announced initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our IL-2/EP program, which is currently in Phase 1 clinical testing.
-We may not sufficiently enroll patients in our Allovectin-7 trial and may not meet the primary endpoint as specified in our SPA.
+For example, our independently developed product candidates currently in ongoing clinical evaluation include Allovectin-7®, for which we initiated Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our pandemic influenza vaccine, which is currently in Phase 1 clinical testing.
+We may not be able to enroll sufficient patients in a timely manner in our Allovectin-7® trial and may not meet the primary endpoint of the trial as specified in our Special Protocol Assessment.
 We may not conduct additional CMV vaccine trials, leading transplant centers may not participate or sufficiently enroll patients in our trials, and our CMV vaccine may not elicit sufficient immune responses in humans.
-We may not conduct additional IL-2/EP trials, and our IL-2/EP program may not demonstrate sufficient safety and efficacy to support product approval.
+We may not conduct additional pandemic influenza trials, and the influenza program may not demonstrate sufficient safety and efficacy to support further product development.

-Additionally, we are in various stages of development with several other product candidates, such as our influenza vaccine using Vaxfectin as an adjuvant, which is currently in preclinical development.
+Additionally, we are in various stages of development with other product candidates.
 These product candidates will require significant costs to advance through the development stages.
 If such product candidates are advanced through clinical trials, the results of such trials may not support approval by the FDA or comparable foreign agencies.
 Even if approved, our products may not be commercially successful.
 If we fail to develop and commercialize our products, we may be forced to curtail or cease operations.